taksapcanwag/SOCprediction/README.md

 # An LSTM approach for predicting soil organic carbon content using Landsat-8/9 and Sentinel-1 data

+This repository contains data and scripts used for the research internship at the Spatial Data Science and Applied Learning Lab at the International Centre for Research in Agroforestry (ICRAF).

 ## Table of Contents

 - [About](#about)